fitandfine/remove_bg/README.md

 This project is a simple Flask-based web app I built to remove backgrounds from images using the **rembg** library.
 It’s lightweight, easy to run, and has a clean, responsive interface that works smoothly on both mobile and desktop screens.

-The whole point of this project was to create something practical that also shows my ability to put together a full end-to-end app using Python, Flask, HTML/CSS/JS, and a bit of UI thinking.
+The whole point of this project was to create something practical that develops ability to put together a full end-to-end app using Python, Flask, HTML/CSS/JS, and a bit of UI thinking.

 ---